canliy961/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

 ---

-### 2.2 Derivation of the Second Cosmic Velocity (Escape Velocity)
+## 2.2 Derivation of the Second Cosmic Velocity (Escape Velocity)

-The second cosmic velocity is the minimum speed needed for an object to completely escape the gravitational field of a planet.
+The second cosmic velocity is the minimum speed needed to completely escape the gravitational field of a planet without further propulsion.

+To derive it, we use energy conservation:

-The idea is based on energy conservation: the object must have enough kinetic energy to overcome its gravitational potential energy.
+- The object's initial kinetic energy must be enough to counterbalance the gravitational potential energy.

-Kinetic energy:
+Initial kinetic energy:

 $$
 E_{\text{kinetic}} = \frac{1}{2} m v_2^2